brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 19 bht.md

 # Ephesians 1:19 Commentary Help Text

 ## BHT:
-The work of conversion and faith requires almighty power, as it involves a creation, a resurrection from the dead, a regeneration, and a transformation.
-This work of faith is solely attributed to the exceeding greatness of divine power, which is displayed in supporting and delivering believers, helping them in their obedience, and ensuring their final perseverance.
-Just as God raised Christ from the dead by His almighty power, the same power is exerted towards and upon believers, showcasing the magnitude of His strength.
+The resurrection of Christ demonstrated a spiritual act of raising His humanity from weakness to glory, showcasing the greatness of God's power.
+This power extends to every name, both present and future, highlighting its strength and might.
+Paul's use of intense language reflects the challenge of expressing the immense divine mysteries and abundant grace.
+The same power displayed in raising Christ is required for the conversion of sinners.
+God's power is evident in His indwelling strength, might, and efficient working.
+It is this tremendous power that brings believers from death to life, making them heirs of eternal life, and supporting them in their faith and perseverance.

 ## Choicest Commentary Quotes:
 ### Henry Alford: